Major Automotive Themed Event In Town International Motorxpo (Imxpo) 2023 Returning In December

 CAAM is a permanent council member of the International Organisation of Motor Vehicle Manufacturers (OICA).
 As a national industry organisation, CAAM is committed to providing support and services to the Government, industry and enterprises, serving as a bridge and link to promote the sustainable development of the automotive industry.

-Chinese Culture Institute The Chinese Culture Institute was established in Hong Kong by China Peaceful Development General Summit of Hong Kong, Macao, Taiwan Diaspora Co.
+The Chinese Culture Institute was established in Hong Kong by China Peaceful Development General Summit of Hong Kong, Macao, Taiwan Diaspora Co.
 Ltd. Its Board of Directors is composed of elites from the overseas Chinese community as well as political and business elites.
 Lo Man-tuen, Grand Bauhinia Medal Awardee and Vice Chairman of the All-China Federation of Returned Overseas Chinese, serves as the Chairman of the Board of Directors.
 CCI adheres to its founding purpose and provides professional training, high-end think tanks, and cultural, economic, and trade education exchange services.
-At the same time, it also assists local governments, state-owned enterprises, and private enterprises to gain an in-depth understanding of the national conditions of other countries, especially countries along the "Belt and Road", and actively build bridges for Chinese enterprises to "go global."
+At the same time, it also assists local governments, state-owned enterprises, and private enterprises to gain an in-depth understanding of the national conditions of other countries, especially countries along the 'Belt and Road', and actively build bridges for Chinese enterprises to 'go global.'

 Legal Disclaimer: